What Is a Spiritual Journey? An Insider Guide to Transformation

 10. Avoiding Genuine Practice

-Now, let’s examine each spiritual block in more detail.
+Let’s examine each spiritual block in more detail.

 1 – Falling for the Spiritual Bypass

-2 – Holding the Fundamentalist Mind
+2 – Reinforcing the Fundamentalist Mind

 overcoming spiritual blocks